South Korea National Football Team

 Group A

 Group standings update live during the tournament.
 All four teams play three group fixtures.
 Top two and the four best third-placed sides progress to the round of 32.
+See the full 12-group draw and all 104 fixtures on the World Cup hub.

 | # | Team | P | W | D | L | GF | GA | Pts |